ros2/design/articles/serialization.md

 ### Member-based vs. method-based access (with storage in member variable)

 As the results of produce_consume_struct and produce_consume_method show the performance difference is not measurable.
-Therefore a method-based interface is prefered as it allows future customizations (e.g. changing the way the data is stored internally).
+Therefore a method-based interface is preferred as it allows future customizations (e.g. changing the way the data is stored internally).

 ### Storage in message vs. storage in templated backend (both using method-based access)

 As the results of produce_consume_method and produce_consume_backend_plain show the performance difference is again not measurable.
-Therefore a templated backend is prefered as it allows customizations (e.g. add value range validation, defer storage, implement thread safety, custom logging for debugging/introspection purposes) and enable to drop in custom storage backends (e.g. any message class of an existing serialization which suits our API).
+Therefore a templated backend is preferred as it allows customizations (e.g. add value range validation, defer storage, implement thread safety, custom logging for debugging/introspection purposes) and enable to drop in custom storage backends (e.g. any message class of an existing serialization which suits our API).

 ## Technical Issues